longbytes/Interview-Answers/README.md

 The p-value is like a measuring stick for this unusualness.
 If you get a p-value less than 0.05 (a common threshold), it means that seeing your results (or something more extreme) would happen less than 5% of the time if the coin was truly fair.
 Thus, you might conclude the coin is biased.
 However, a low p-value doesn't "prove" the coin is biased; it just means the observed results are unlikely under the assumption of a fair coin.

+### Explain the concept of variance and standard deviation
+Variance and standard deviation are statistical measures that quantify the spread or dispersion of a set of data points.

+Variance, denoted as $\sigma^2$, measures the average squared deviation from the mean.
+To compute it, for each data point, subtract the mean, square the result, and then find the average of these squared deviations.
+In mathematical terms, variance for a set of $n$ values is:
+$$\sigma^2 = \frac{1}{n} \sum_{i=1}^n (x_i - \mu)^2$$
+where $x_i$ are the data points and $\mu$ is the mean.

+Standard deviation, denoted as $\sigma$, is the square root of the variance.
+It measures the average distance between each data point and the mean.
+In simpler terms, it represents the typical deviation from the mean.
+It's more interpretable than variance since it's in the same units as the data:
+$$\sigma = \sqrt{\sigma^2}$$

+Both provide insights into data's consistency and volatility, with higher values indicating greater dispersion.

 ---
 ## SQL & DB Interview Questions & Answers